NoToolsNoCraft/Security-Test-with-Express-Postman/README.md

        "active": true
      }
      ```
-   - The test checks that the response status is `201` and that the response body contains the newly created user's data, including their `id`, `username`, `email`, `role`, and `active` status.
+   - The test verifies the response status is `201`, and checks that the returned user data matches the values sent in the request.

 2. **Step 2: GET /users**
-   - After creating the user, a `GET` request is sent to retrieve the list of all users.
+   - A `GET` request retrieves the list of all users.
-   - The test validates that the newly created user exists in the response and that all the properties (`id`, `username`, `email`, `role`, and `active`) match the values sent in the `POST` request.
+   - The test confirms the new user is listed, checking that the properties (`id`, `username`, `email`, `role`, and `active`) match the values provided in the previous `POST` request.

 3. **Step 3: DELETE /users/:id**
-   - A `DELETE` request is sent to delete the user with the specified `id` (in this case, `4`).
+   - A `DELETE` request deletes the user with ID `4`.
-   - The test checks that the response contains a success message and the deleted user’s data.
+   - The test confirms that the response contains the correct success message and the user data.
-   - A final `GET /users` request is sent to confirm that the user has been removed from the list.
+   - A final `GET /users` request ensures the user no longer appears in the list.

 ## Running the Tests Locally

-You can run the Postman tests locally using **Newman**:
+To run the Postman tests locally, you can use **Newman**, Postman's command-line tool:

 1. Install Newman globally using npm:
    ```bash